canonical/checkbox/checkbox-ng/docs/author/provider-files.rst

 Lookup Directories
 ==================

-PlainBox discovers and loads providers based on '.provider' files placed in one of the following three directories:
+Plainbox discovers and loads providers based on '.provider' files placed in one of the following three directories:

 * ``/usr/local/share/plainbox-providers-1``